uwlib-cams/MARC2RDA/Working Documents/transformationCode/README.md

 - the absolute path to the file(s) or folder(s) containing the MARC data in MARC/XML format.
 These files must end in .xml
 - the base IRI you would like IRIs minted by the transform to use.
 This IRI must end in /
 - If running the transform for the first time, enter y when prompted to load lookup files. (see [setting up lookup files](#setting_up_lookup_files) for more details).
 This step may also need to be repeated if LC or RDA have updated their vocabularies since the last transformation was run.

+When you are ready with the above information then you can run
+- From the command line: python process.py
+- Or use an IDE, such as Spyder to run the process
+- Note: as of now, the output is saved in the same folder as the input; I will try to change this to allow the user to specify an output folder (TC 04.02.25)

 ### Option 2b: command line